Skip to main content

 How to download QR codes from the platform ready to send to your label artwork provider

-Go to the Catalogue tab and click on the three dots at the end of the product row.
+Go to the Catalogue tab and click on either the download logo or on the three dots at the end of the product row.
 Select QR Artwork from the menu.

 This will take you to this pop up menu..

-• Printing guidelines: this tells you the minimum size your codes must measure when printed to meet GS1 global standards.
+• Printing guidelines: this tells you the minimum size your QR codes must measure when printed to meet GS1 global standards.
+This ensures they can be scanned anywhere, by any scanning device.

 Advanced settings